AON Centre (Royal Insurance Building): Key influences and design approach

 The AON Centre was influenced by the classical formalism of Mies van der Rohe and Skidmore, Owings & Merrill, in particular Yuncken Freeman drew upon Mies Van Der Rohe’s Federal Center in Chicago (1964) in a more formalised manner the Seagram Building, New York (1958) was also used as inspiration.
 The Seagram Building was used as a precedent when it comes to creating open space that is used by the public as they enter the building.

-The dark cladding of the building gives it the distinctive Yuncken Freeman look, which is notable in some of the firm’s other works such as the Flagstaff House at 411 - 415 King Street, Melbourne, Australia (1968).
+The dark cladding of the building gives it the distinctive Yuncken Freeman look, which is notable in some of the firm’s other works such as the Flagstaff House at 411—415 King Street, Melbourne, Australia (1968).
 The façade is similar in all elevations of the building and boasts a highly regular motif that is repeated twelve times on the north and south sides and fifteen times on the east and west sides.

 Heritage

-On Friday the 22nd of August in 2008 the AON Centre’s application to be considered for a heritage listing was refused.
+On Friday 22 of August 2008 the AON Centre’s application to be considered for a heritage listing was refused.

+Photographs of the original interiors can be viewed on Trove, taken by Wolfgang Sievers in 1965.